kzorluoglu/kerp/readme.md

 # ERP
 Open Source Simple Invoice and Offer Tool with Customers and Companies.

-# Important Note: This is currently a development and learning project, not being used by any company.

 # Features
  - Multi Language Support
    - German